-Acting with honesty and integrity means we follow all applicable governmental laws, rules and regulations and do what is fair and right, while never putting our personal interests before the company's goals.
+Acting with honesty and integrity means we follow all applicable laws and do what is fair and right, while never putting our personal interests before the company's goals.
 We are expected to act with common courtesy in all of our business dealings.